Lift Yourself: Background and development

 Shortly before the release of "Lift Yourself", West announced the track via Twitter.
 As part of the announcement, he used fire emojis to represent the track's "bars", promising to put out a song with a verse that will bring Hot 97 radio disc jockey Ebro Darden "the closure he's been seeking;" this promise was made after Darden had recently criticized West for his right-wing political views.
 Due to marking the first song dropped by West for a while, the April 2018 release of the track ignited excitement.
 However, after listening, the track sparked fans and multiple publications, including Pitchfork, Uproxx, Good Morning America, and XXL, to believe that West was trolling them.
 In response to the track, Darden tweeted: "We already knew you was #TrollYeWest."
 The track was produced by West, with additional production from Mike Dean.
 West co-wrote it with James Massie and Ben Winters.

 GOOD Music president Pusha T revealed on May 25, 2018 that a version of "Lift Yourself" with "real other lyrics" exists and may be released on West's then-upcoming album.
 Pusha T continued, voicing the belief the track's beat being "so fire" demonstrates West's "level of confidence and arrogance," and recalled that during the creation of the released version, West was like, "You know what?
 I'mma throw this out and show them what I think of all that.
 It's nothing."
-In September 2018, West admitted Canadian rapper Drake had some ill feelings towards him because he used the beat for "Lift Yourself" that Drake originally wanted.
-West stated that he should have given Drake an opportunity before releasing the final version and also apologized to him over their falling out, which was led to by West's usage of the beat and his role in Pusha T's feud with Drake.